-At The Speech Pathology Group (SPG) we deliver top-notch speech/language, behavior intervention and school psychology services, guided by evidence-based practices and a highly trained team of experienced, caring clinicians.
+At SPG we deliver top-notch speech/language, behavior intervention, OT & PT, mental health and school psychology services, guided by evidence-based practices and a highly trained team of experienced, caring clinicians.
 SPG’s clinical excellence and strong belief in providing the best outcomes for the children we service has long been a part of our core values.
 Because our clinicians are often placed in districts close to where they reside, they are truly invested in the community and in partnering with district staff.

 Whether embarking on your first year or are an experienced clinician in a new setting, SPG understands the importance of guidance and mentorship.
 ALL SPG employees are assigned a personal Clinical Supervisor for on-site and resource support and have easy access to our comprehensive team of specialists.
 Our licensed/certified SLPs and BCBAs provide top-notch supervision for CF/RPE therapists and RBTs.